2020 United States House of Representatives elections in New Jersey: District 2

-The 2nd district is anchored in southern New Jersey coast, and includes all of Atlantic, Cumberland, and Salem Counties, and parts of Burlington, Gloucester and Ocean counties.
-The incumbent is Republican Jeff Van Drew, who was elected in 2018 as a Democrat, flipping the district with 52.9% of the vote.
-On December 19, 2019, in a meeting with President Donald Trump, Vice President Mike Pence, and House Minority Leader Kevin McCarthy in the Oval Office, Van Drew announced that he officially changed his party affiliation to the Republican Party.
+The 2nd district is anchored in southern New Jersey coast, and includes all of Atlantic, Cumberland, and Salem counties, and parts of Burlington, Gloucester and Ocean counties.
+The incumbent was Republican Jeff Van Drew, who was elected in 2018 as a Democrat, flipping the district with 52.9% of the vote.
+On December 19, 2019, in a meeting with President Donald Trump, Vice President Mike Pence, and House Minority Leader Kevin McCarthy in the Oval Office, Van Drew announced that he had officially changed his party affiliation to the Republican Party.